 If you have to choose between Casa Batllo and Casa Milà, personally I thought that Casa Batlló was a standout.
 For both buildings, make sure to buy your tickets online ahead of time to avoid lines that can be incredibly long.

-For Your Last Night in Barcelona, Taste Some Modern Tapas
+Taste Some Modern Tapas

 For dinner tonight, check out the adorable Mont Bar, a modern and sophisticated take on traditional Spanish tapas – the food is just incredible and it’s one of the best restaurants in Barcelona.